Skip to main content

 Pothos is the most forgiving trailing plant for any light level.

-How to fix it: Place in any light from low to bright indirect.
+How to grow it: Place in any light from low to bright indirect.
 Water when the top 2 inches of soil feel dry.
 Trim long vines occasionally to encourage bushier growth lower down.

 2. String of Pearls (Senecio rowleyanus)